-The Legal Services Commission has the largest criminal law practice in South Australia with over 38 lawyers who provide advice and court representation to persons charged with criminal offences.
+The Legal Services Commission has the largest criminal law practice in South Australia providing advice and court representation to persons charged with criminal offences.
 The Criminal Law Practice Division provides representation, duty solicitor services, prison advice and an after-hours custody advice service.

-In addition to the head office in Adelaide, the Commission's criminal lawyers are based at Elizabeth, Mount Barker, Noarlunga, Port Adelaide, the Adelaide Youth Court, Port Augusta and Whyalla.
+In addition to the head office in Adelaide, the Commission's criminal lawyers are based at Elizabeth, Noarlunga, Port Adelaide, the Adelaide Youth Court, Port Augusta and Whyalla.

-There are presently three major Diversion Courts operating in the Magistrates Court in South Australia.
-These are the Drug Court, Mental Health Diversion Court and the Domestic Violence Diversion Court.
-The aim of the Diversion Courts is to address the issues that have led to an offender becoming involved in the criminal justice system by participation in intensive rehabilitation programs and counselling to deal with their particular issues and needs.
-Presently a number of the Commission’s criminal lawyers practice exclusively in the Diversion Courts.
+There are presently three major intervention programs operating in the Magistrates Court in South Australia.
+These are the Magistrates Court Diversion Program (at some of the regional courthouses), the Treatment Intervention Program (incorporating substance dependence, mental illness, and co-morbidity streams) and the Abuse Prevention and Family Violence program.
+The aim of these programs is to address the issues that have led to an offender becoming involved in the criminal justice system by participation in intensive rehabilitation programs and counselling to deal with their particular issues and needs.
+Presently a number of the Commission’s criminal lawyers practice in the courts where intervention programs are operating.